terminal-nerds/website/CONTRIBUTING.md

 Before you decide to contribute, **please review our developing steps quickly**.\
-They're supposed to help all of us, to make collaboration and coding an joyous adventure.
+They're supposed to help all of us, to make collaboration and coding a joyous adventure.
 So we did our best to simplify the processes as much as possible.